Author: Christina Bauer

 I think I liked Angelbound the most.
 It had a lot of humor and I laughed out loud more than once.
 Myla is so sassy and sarcastic.
-In most stories where the MC is different from everybody else, it comes across as really cliche and boring.
+In most stories where the MC is different from everybody else, it comes across as cliche and boring.
 In this case, it was done in a way that made her character really enjoyable.
 It took me a little longer to like Lincoln.
 I didn't really buy that he was into Myla for a while.
 His indifference and sometimes rudeness made him seem like cliche douche that the female MC falls for, who then changes his ways for said girl.
-Once more about his character was revealed, it became more obvious that his feeling were real.
+Once more about his character was revealed, it became more obvious that his feelings were real.

 The plot about the scala was interesting, and I am glad that the story wasn't completely about the romance between Myla and Lincoln.
-Adding in the jealous mean rival girl was a tad cliche, I felt was almost unneeded considering how the story unfolded by the end of the fist book.
+Adding in the jealous mean rival girl was a tad cliche, I felt was almost unneeded considering how the story unfolded by the end of the first book.

 * * *

 Scala, was slightly boring at times, and many things that happened, the way they happened didn't really make sense.
-Adair should never have been given any kind of power as a emissary, she was kind of unstable, and felt like she should have been the Scala Heir, and marry Lincoln.
+Adair should never have been given any kind of power as an emissary, she was kind of unstable and felt like she should have been the Scala Heir, and marry Lincoln.
 Two things that were taken from her.
 Adding in those plot pieces were the only things that moved the plot along, and they were things that didn't logically make sense all things considered.